-Step 4: On the first Cisco Nexus 5500UP switch, configure the following vPC commands in the vPC domain configuration mode.
+Step 4: Configure the following vPC commands in the vPC domain configuration mode.
 This will increase resiliency, optimize performance, and reduce disruptions in vPC operations.

-'''

-delay restore 360

-auto-recovery

-graceful consistency-check

-peer-gateway

-ip arp synchronize
+delay restore 360 auto-recovery graceful consistency-check peer-gateway ip arp synchronize

-'''

 The auto-recovery command has a default timer of 240 seconds.
 This time can be extended by adding the reload-delay variable with time in seconds.
 The auto-recovery feature for vPC recovery replaces the need for the original peer-config-check-bypass feature.